maedamaeday/UdacityRL_p1/README.md

 Here is an example of learning history of the agent.
 The training continued until an average score of 100 consecutive episode reches 16.
+This goal was achieved with about 600 episodes.

 ![learning history](learning_history.png)